alanlivio/predict360user/README.md

 # predict360user

-Python library to predict user navigation in 360 videos.
+Library to predict user behavior in 360 videos.
 It extends [Rondon 360-videos models/dataset collection](https://gitlab.com/miguelfromeror/head-motion-prediction).
 The library's main classes are:

 * `Dataset`: stores the dataset in memory as a pandas.DataFrame and provides functions for data preprocessing, such as user clustering by entropy.